Breast cancer classification: Traditional DNA classification

-Traditional DNA classification was based on the general observation that cells that are dividing more quickly have a worse prognosis, and relied on either the presence of protein Ki67 or the percentage of cancer cell DNA in S phase.
+Traditional DNA classification was based on the general observation that cells that are dividing more quickly have a worse prognosis, and relied on either the presence of protein Ki-67 or the percentage of cancer cell DNA in S phase.
 These methods, and scoring systems that used DNA ploidy, are used much less often now, as their predictive and prognostic power was less substantial than other classification schemes such as the TNM stage.
 In contrast, modern DNA analyses are increasingly relevant in defining underlying cancer biology and in helping choose treatments.

 HER2/neu

 HER2/neu status can be analyzed by fluorescent in-situ hybridization (FISH) assays.
 Some commentators prefer this approach, claiming a higher correlation than receptor immunohistochemistry with response to trastuzumab, a targeted therapy, but guidelines permit either testing method.